-■ DBR: Updated section 2.3.6 to include Sickle Cell Disease as a clinical exclusion.
-Updated entire clinical exclusion list to match configuration file. ■ Configuration File: Add relevant Sickle Cell ICD-9 and ICD-10 Dx codes to the new subdimension "Clinical-Sickle Cell Disease" under design dimension "Identify Excluded Episodes."
-V2.1 2018-05-30 ■ DBR: Updated Section 5.8 for Follow up versus emergency department QM to include only professional claim detail lines, not outpatient claims ■ Configuration File: Updated Quality Metrics to include Discharge Status codes including: "Discharge To Home", "Hospitalization - Interim Billing", "Hospitalization - Reserved", or "Hospitalization - Transfer." ■ DBR: Updated section 4.1.1 to state that the Header To Date and Header From Date are used for associated outpatient facility claims. ■ DBR: Included in section 4.3 logic for "Assignment to a window before the episode". ■ DBR: Updated section 4.1.2 to clarify the clean period logic. ■ DBR: Updated text of section 4.4 for specific imaging and testing. ■ Configuration File: Updated Quality Metrics to include "Relevant Diagnosis" codes to match DBR (were not previously listed) and listed under timing "During Post-trigger Window" V3.0 2018-08-10 ■ DBR: Updated section 2.3.7 to include overlapping episodes as a business exclusion ■ DBR: Updated section 4.4 for adjusting pharmacy claims included in episode spend V3.1 2019-04-30 ■ DBR: Updated section 4.7 to remove the acute gastroenteritis episode from the overlapping exclusion hierarchy since this episode has an extended preview period for 2019.
-V4.0 2019-12-13 As part of the Episodes Design Feedback Session held on May 21, 2019:

-■ DBR: Updated section 4.7 to include episodes new to performance in 2020: acute gastroenteritis, acute kidney and ureter stones, and cystourethroscopy. ■ Configuration file: Add additional list of global exclusions that apply to all episodes.
-This list will exclude patients with rare, high-cost conditions, such as paralysis and coma. ■ DBR: Updated sections 4.1.1 and 5.4 related to episode transfer logic that makes the receiving facility the quarterback when the patient is transferred from the transferring facility.
+■ DBR: Included in section 4.3 logic for "Assignment to a window before the episode". ■ DBR: Updated section 4.1.2 to clarify the clean period logic. ■ DBR: Updated text of section 4.4 for specific imaging and testing.
+V3.0 2018-08-10 ■ Configuration File: Removed HIC3 code W5A from "Medication" list under included claims design dimension ■ DBR: Updated section 2.3.7 to include overlapping episodes as a business exclusion ■ DBR: Updated section 4.4 for adjusting pharmacy claims included in episode spend V3.1 2019-04-30 ■ DBR: Updated section 4.7 to remove the acute gastroenteritis episode from the overlapping exclusion hierarchy since this episode has an extended preview period for 2019.
+V4.0 2019-12-13 As part of the Episodes Design Feedback Session held on May 21, 2019: ■ DBR: Updated section 4.7 to include episodes new to performance in 2020: acute gastroenteritis, acute kidney and ureter stones, and cystourethroscopy. ■ Configuration file: Add additional list of global exclusions that apply to all episodes.
+This list will exclude patients with rare, high-cost conditions, such as paralysis and coma.
 V5.0 2020-12-18 As part of the Episodes Design Feedback Session held on May 20, 2020: ■ DBR: Updated Sections 2.3.7, 3.4.1, 4.7, and the Glossary to reflect that episodes for which the quarterback is an FQHC or RHC are excluded. ■ Configuration file: Removed codes under the "Business - FQHC/RHC" subdimension since the exclusion now occurs at the quarterback level.
 V5.1 2021-09-03 ■ DBR: Updated section 2.3.6 to exclude episodes that have a diagnosis of COVID-19 or pneumonia due to COVID-19. ■ Configuration file: Add codes that define exclusion for COVID-19 and pneumonia due to COVID-19.

-V6.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021: ■ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19 ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V6.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021: ■ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19. ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
 V7.0 2022-12-29 As part of the Episodes Design Feedback Session held on May 11, 2022: ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
-V8.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023:
+V8.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V9.0 2024-12-31 ■ Configuration file and Summary reformatted for accessibility As part of the Episodes Design Feedback Session held on March 28, 2024: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V10.0 2025-11-13 As part of the Episodes Design Feedback Session held on May 1, 2025: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.